ChrisW-priv/PersonalVault/notes/Advice from Pawel Pawlucki.md

 ---
-title: "Advice from Pawel Pawlucki"
-date: "2025-03-15"
-description: "Insights on learning the energy market from Pawel Pawlucki."
 categories:
 - zettelkasten
+date: '2025-03-15'
+description: Insights on learning the energy market from Pawel Pawlucki.
+tags: []
+title: Advice from Pawel Pawlucki
 ---

 ## What is the concept?